moveit/moveit_visual_tools/README.md

 MoveIt!
 Visual Tools
 ==========================

-Helper functions for displaying and debugging MoveIt! data in Rviz via published markers and MoveIt! collision objects.
-Very useful for debugging complex software
+Helper functions for displaying and debugging MoveIt! data in Rviz via published markers, trajectories, and MoveIt! collision objects.
+It is sometimes hard to understand everything that is going on internally with MoveIt!, but using these quick convenience functions allows one to easily visualize their code.

+This package includes:

+ - Basic geometric markers for Rviz
+ - MoveIt! collision object tools
+ - Trajectory visualization tools
+ - Robot state tools

 By [Dave Coleman](http://dav.ee) at the Correll Robotics Lab, University of Colorado Boulder